 With each breaking news story of a runner attacked, I watch the fear begin to rise within our community.
-After a few of you reached out asking if I had any specific safety tips, I thought it was time to put together a full post.
+After a few of you reached out asking if I had any specific tips for running safely alone since I do it in so many cities and countries around the world, I thought it was time to put together a full article.

 I’ve talked about all the benefits of running alone, but I can tell there’s been a wavering of confidence in many runners.